Frequently Asked Questions

 What happens to the deceased's property?

 If the property was jointly owned with right of survivorship, it passes automatically to the surviving owner.
-If the property was owned solely or as tenants in common, it forms part of the estate and will be distributed according to the will, or intestacy rules if there is no will.
-Probate is required before the property can be sold or transferred.
+If it was owned solely, or as tenants in common, it forms part of the estate and is shared out according to the will, or the intestacy rules if there is no will.
+Probate is needed before the property can be sold or transferred.

 Do I need to cancel direct debits?

 Yes.
-You should cancel or redirect direct debits and standing orders from the deceased's sole account.
-For joint accounts, the surviving holder can manage them directly.
-Contact each company to close the account, transfer it, or arrange a final bill.
-Our template letters can help with this.
+Cancel or redirect the direct debits and standing orders on any account in their sole name.
+On a joint account, the surviving holder can sort these out directly.
+Contact each company to close the account, transfer it, or ask for a final bill.
+Our template letters take the hard work out of that.

 What happens to debts when someone dies?

-Debts do not disappear.
-They are paid from the estate before beneficiaries receive anything.
-If the estate has insufficient funds, debts are written off in a specific order of priority.
-Family members are not personally liable for the deceased's debts unless they were a joint borrower or guarantor.
+Debts do not simply disappear.
+They are paid out of the estate before anyone receives their inheritance.
+If there is not enough in the estate, debts are written off in a set order of priority.
+Importantly, family members are not personally responsible for their debts unless they were a joint borrower or a guarantor, so please do not let anyone tell you otherwise.

 Important